 Adding / Editing Port Forward Rules

-- Go to Settings > Firewall > Port Forward to configure Port Forwarding.
+- Go to Settings > Network > Port Forward to configure Port Forwarding.

-- Click Create New Rule or edit an existing rule by clicking the edit icon next to the item.
+- Click Add Rule or edit an existing rule by clicking the edit icon next to the item.

 - Give the rule a description.

 - If you want to restrict access to the port, add a Source condition to the rule.
-For example, you can restrict access to only a single WAN IP with Source Address is 22.214.171.124.
-Click Add Condition to confirm.
+For example, you can restrict access to only a single WAN IP with Source > Source Address is 126.96.36.199.

-- Specify the action New Destination and enter the IP address of the internal host where you want to forward the requests based on the port.
+- Under New Destination, enter the IP address of the internal host where you want to forward this traffic.

 - If you want to translate the port, enter a new value in the optional Port field.
 If the traffic should be forwarded on the same port it arrived on, leave this value blank.